Montana/martin/README.md

 # Martin

 A modern, typography-focused GitHub Pages theme for 2025.
-Inspired by the original Martin theme by [Allison House](https://github.com/house).
+Inspired by the original Martin theme by [House](https://github.com/house).

 ## Basic Layout